 Timeline Phase 2

-Already launched in the first release, I helped in the design of a phase 2 of the timeline which involved a refined look and feel and the ability to explore multiple legs of a journey in one view.
+Already launched in the first release, I helped with phase 2 of the timeline which involved a refined look and feel and the ability to explore multiple legs of a journey in one view.